 Our free Teacher Resource packs 2011-2020 have been produced alongside each Winter Exhibition, but also function as valuable stand-alone resources, which can be used year after year in your school.

-The packs include a variety of schemes and resources to support teaching in subjects such as: Art & Design, Maths, PHSCE, Music, English, Science and History.
+The packs include a variety of schemes and resources to support teaching in subjects such as: Art & Design, Maths, PSHE, Music, English, Science and History.

 Find all you need to arrange a visit with your class to Two Temple Place for one of our free workshops between January and April every year.